whage/thesis/thesis.md

 Note that "language safety" can be achieved by static type checking but also by run-time checks, like array-bounds checking is performed by many languages during runtime.

-[@cardelli-96] differentiates between _trapped errors_, that cause execution to stop immadiately and _untrapped errors_ that go unnoticed and later cause arbitrary behaviour.
+[@cardelli-96] differentiates between **trapped errors**, that cause execution to stop immadiately and **untrapped errors** that go unnoticed and later cause arbitrary behaviour.
 An untrapped error, for example, is accessing data past the end of an array in absence of run time bounds checks.
 A trapped error would be division by zero or accessing an illegal address.

-He calls languages where untrapped errors are impossible _safe languages_.
+[@cardelli-96] calls a language a **safe language** if untrapped errors are impossible in it.
+The author suggests declaring a subset of possible execution errors as **forbidden errors** (all of the untrapped and some of the trapped erros) and defines a program to be **well behaved** if no such forbidden errors can happen during execution.

+> But how can we guarantee that well typed programs are really well behaved? [...]
+> Once a type system is formalized, we can
+> attempt to prove a type soundness theorem stating that well-typed programs are well behaved.
+> If such a soundness theorem holds, we say that the type system is sound.
+>
+> [@cardelli-96, p.
+7]

+**own thought**
+With that last quote, we arrived at the formalization of type systems which I'll explore in the next sections.

 - Sergio Benitez: Short Paper: Rusty Types for Solid Safety
     - http://delivery.acm.org/10.1145/3000000/2993604/p69-benitez.pdf?ip=176.63.29.106&id=2993604&acc=OA&key=4D4702B0C3E38B35%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35%2E16F2E899256EF4E3&__acm__=1544294467_31c2f304e83b1e3aa7798f12058b3af8